mahrts/mahrts/README.md

 ### 🚀 Current Focus

-- Improving MLOps workflows (testing, reproducibility, CI/CD, infrastructures)
+- Diving into MLOps best practices and infrastructures (Docker, Kubernetes, IaC, AWS, ...)
-- Writing clean and maintainable Python code
+- Writing clean and maintainable code
 - Building and deploying ML models with FastAPI and cloud platforms

 ### 📌 Some Featured Projects